Inside this article:

 The lookup column format creates a linked select list of the display column of the table of your choice.
 But, how do you know which column is the display column?
 Easy, simply look for this icon:

 If you ever want to change your display column, click the dropdown menu next to the column of your choice and select Set as display column.
 If you want even more details about the lookup column format, check out this article.

 How to create dependencies in your project tracker

 Where lookup columns become particularly helpful in the world of project management, is in tracking task dependencies.
 Here's how you set them up:

-1) Create your master task table with task name as your display column
+1) Create your base task table with task name as your display column

 2) Add a column and name it Dependencies